a-leithner/cscms/README.md

 There's one file in the main folder, called index.html.
 It links to four JavaScript files.
 The file "onload.js" gets the configuration file, a .json file, lets the "parser.json" parse the initial file set in the configuration onto the HTML-Element "body" and the navigation from "navigation.page" onto the Element "nav".
-Every klick on a link that should be parsed by slave should look like this: <code>< a href="#" onclick="openPage('PAGE')" >My super link</ a ></code>, which opens the page "PAGE.page" by opener.js. login.js is currently not in use.
+Every link that should be parsed by slave should have an onclick-event which links to slave's javascript function "openPage(page)", where "page" should be replaced with the page's name without the *.page extension.

 # Credits
 Webfont "BebasNeue.otf" was made by Dharma Type, downloaded form 1001fonts.com Webfont "Roboto-Regular.ttf" and "RobotoCondensed-Regular.ttf" downloaded from google.com/fonts

 # System Requirements
-To run Slave, you need a working web server e.g. Apache HTTPD 2, because Slave uses JS's XMLHttpRequest.
+<span style="text-decoration:striketrough">To run Slave, you need a working web server e.g. Apache HTTPD 2, because Slave uses JS's XMLHttpRequest.</span><br>
+Since slave is fully written in JavaScript, the only thing you need is a browser.

 # Installation
 1. Clone this repository into the folder you set in Apache's Configuration as the document root.